Ayush-9160/Voting-management-System/README.md

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to WaterZilla, please follow these steps:
+If you would like to contribute to Online Voting System , please follow these steps:

 1. Fork the repository
 2. Create a new branch